-This is used in environments with VM clones (for instance, cloning new VM/instance from preactivated VM, templates, or AWS images).
+This is used in environments with VM clones (for instance, cloning new VM/instance from preactivated VM, templates, or AWS images.
+It can also be used to switch an orphan managed VM/instance back to the vCenter or cloud managed VM/instance).